darylknight/craft-dark-mode/README.md

 -  [Laravel Mix](https://laravel-mix.com)
 -  Appearance credit to [Discord](https://discord.com), which this stylesheet is basically identical to until I spend more time updating it
+-  Linking directly to the raw CSS in this repository doesn't work as the MIME type is incorrect.
+However, through some magic I don't understand, jsdelivr.com will automatically serve the CSS file in this repository as the correct type, so you can link to that directly.

 ## To Do